 Kurt Fowler is a litigation associate based in Ropes & Gray’s Chicago office.
 Kurt has experience representing clients in connection with government enforcement actions, internal investigations, compliance matters, and complex commercial litigation.
 Kurt regularly assists private equity sponsors and their portfolio companies to identify, assess, and mitigate corruption, sanctions, and money-laundering risks related to various transactions and investments.
 Further, Kurt regularly works with private equity portfolio companies to develop and enhance compliance programs.

 Kurt attended the University of Chicago Law School where he was a member of The University of Chicago Law Review.
 Kurt also spent time providing legal defense services to at-risk Chicago youth through the University of Chicago’s Criminal and Juvenile Justice Project.
-Kurt’s current pro bono practice includes the representation of individuals seeking asylum in the United States and assisting entrepreneurs in contract disputes.

 - Developed anti-corruption and third-party compliance programs for clients with operations in high-risk countries.